chuang8511/good_night_api/README.md

   - User can see the friend-list to select whose sleep records he/she is going to check.
   - User can see a specific friend's sleep records.

+* You can check the path, action, and params in all specs easily.

 ### Tech side questions you may ask
 1. Why grape?
 - Lighter than Rails API